atia009/giphy-search/README.md

 ## Introduction

 Web app where users can search for gifs using the Giphy API.
+Objective of this project is to work with APIs and promises.

 <a name="demo"></a>

 ## Demo

-The portfolio website is hosted with Netlify and can be found at [thegiphysearch.netlify.app/](https://thegiphysearch.netlify.app/).
+Giphy Search is hosted with Netlify and can be found at [thegiphysearch.netlify.app/](https://thegiphysearch.netlify.app/).

 <a name="features"></a>